Blikkt op de Nederland !

 qualified as early print by the still recognizable fine type lines within the Visscher inscription.

 Blaeu – Goss, John (ed.).
 Blaeu.
 De Grote Atlas van de wereld in de 17e eeuw.
 Preface by Peter Clark.
 (Lisse 1997.)
 Large 4to.
 224 pp. With 2 color title vignettes and 100 double full-page color illustrations.
 Dark blue orig. cloth with gilt back title and ills. fly-leaves.
-Color ills. orig. dust jacket (quite trifly rubbed). – Ed. in co-operation with the Royal Geographical Society, London. – The English edition was published 1990. – Beside the maps also a bird’s eye view of Philip II’s Escorial. – In mint condition.
+Color ills. orig. dust jacket (quite a trifle rubbed). – Ed. in co-operation with the Royal Geographical Society, London. – The English edition was published 1990. – Beside the maps also a bird’s eye view of Philip II’s Escorial. – As good as new.

 “ To Cut Somebody the Stone ”

 Leyden, Lucas Hugensz. van (1494 Leyden 1533).
 The Stone-cutter (The Cure of Folly).
 Quacking surgeon removing stones from behind an “imbecile” simpleton’s left ear which hamper his cerebration.
 Corresponding to that his right suggestively rests on a square stone while the left admonishes to be careful.
 With the right holding the ear the master’s left leads the scalpel.
 On the left a tray with two larger and a tiny stones already removed.
 Engraving.
 1524.
 Enlarged copy in reverse by or at Jan Claesz.
 Visscher (c.
 1550 Amsterdam 1612).
 Inscribed: ICV (ligated) excud.
-26.4 x 16.8 cm.
+10⅜ × 6⅝ in (26.4 × 16.8 cm).

 Jug with crown watermark. – With fine margins of 3-5 mm. – Glued down by old hand at left edge. – Right outward scarcely visible retouched tear and fine smoothed centerfold.